Yuhan2107/CSC120-A7/README.md

 ```
 _Hint: use the functions provided by the [`Hashtable`](https://docs.oracle.com/javase/8/docs/api/java/util/Hashtable.html) class to make this much easier!
 Specifically, check out `put(...)`, `remove(...)`, and `replace(...)`._

+In this specific implementation, a Library can only have _one_ copy of a title.

 ---
 4. For good measure, we'll also write a couple of methods to support browsing the collection:
 ```